German Infinitive: 5 Important Ways to Use It (with Examples and Audio)

-Now, chances are that if you’ve been learning German for more than a few weeks, you’ve already come across some infinitives.
+If you’ve been learning German for more than a few weeks, you’ve probably already come across infinitives.

-You probably think they’re pretty easy—and sometimes they are.
-But there are a whole range of ways to use infinitives in German that you might not know about yet.
-And that’s where we come in.
+German infinitives can seem pretty easy, but there are a whole range of ways to use them that you might not know about yet.

 What You Should Know About German Infinitives